 For fear of what others would think, I hid my feelings.
 In that church I felt a lot of pressure to give off the impression that I had it all together.
 That meant giving off the perception that I loved to read the Bible, pray and go to church, and that I didn’t do sinful things.
 I quickly learned that if I gave off the right perception, I would be accepted.

 I carried these feelings of guilt into my early years of serving as a youth ministry leader.
 The youth ministry I helped lead had the philosophy that higher quality programs would equate to students having deeper connections with God.
 So we put in tons of hours and lots of resources towards making the quality of our programs really good.
 And they were pretty good.
 But as we improved, students connection level didn’t increase, in fact they seemed less engaged!
-I wondered if students were wrestling internally with questions similar to mine like, why should I care about reading the Bible, praying, and following the rules?
-Because it is what we supposed to do in order to be a good Christian?
-Is this all there is to following God?
-Will I always feel this way?
+I wondered if students were wrestling internally with questions similar to mine.

 It occurred to me that maybe it wasn’t about improving the quality of our presentations – maybe it was about what we were saying?
 I found a few books and heard a few messages that when reading them, the authors seemed put into words almost exactly what I was feeling.
 More than anything, I got a sense that I was not alone, there was nothing wrong with me, and there were other ways to be a follower of Jesus.

 I felt like my eyes had been opened to a whole new way of connecting with God and the Bible.
-I realized that there was so much more to this story.
 It was like the Bible was a movie, but instead of watching it all the way through, I had seen some clips out of order or watched just the trailer.
 How could I be expected to care about the characters, to see deeper meanings, to feel the weight of certain moments, or place myself in the story by approaching it this way?
 I had a fragmented, disconnected view of what the story was all about.
 No one had ever challenged me to see the Bible as an overarching story, to notice the patterns and nuances, to form a mental timeline, and to see how things connected to one another.